abhinaya08/STA380_Exercise1/Exercise1.md

 Following lines of code is to assess the cluster means and derive the market segments:

+### Segmentation results from k-means

-Following are the segments we observe in the data: 1. cluster 1: Potential opportunity - They care about shopping but need to educated on health, nutrition and our product.
+Following are the segments we observe in the data: *1. cluster 1: Potential opportunity - They care about shopping but need to educated on health, nutrition and our product.
 Probably have the lowest engagement.
-Suggestion: Post more educational material?
-2. cluster 2: Outdoorsy people who care about their health, older demographic, not parents (cash cows) 3.
-Cluster 3: Retired, baby boomers, empty nesters (retweet a lot?)
-4. Cluster 4: Suburban parents 5.
+Suggestion: Post more educational material? *2. cluster 2: Outdoorsy people who care about their health, older demographic, not parents (cash cows) *3.
+Cluster 3: Retired, baby boomers, empty nesters (retweet a lot?) *4.
+Cluster 4: Suburban parents \*5.
 Cluster 5: Collge students.
 Suggestion: Target school events and hackathons to distribute product samples.
 Hire a sports personality to be your brand ambassaddor.

 The followers rarely tweet about dating.
 NutrientH2O should refrain from posting about that.

+### PCA exploration

 Following lines of code is to try PCA to compare to k-means